 A statute of limitations is a period during which you must file your case.

 A statute of limitations prevents a potential plaintiff from threatening someone with a lawsuit for an indefinite period.
 It also ensures more reliable witnesses and a faster resolution to your case.
+Setting a deadline also resolves the problem of valuable evidence becoming lost over time.

 The personal injury attorneys at Emmanuel Sheppard & Condon recommend filing your case as soon as possible because Florida’s laws are so complex.

 You will not receive compensation for your injuries if you don’t file your case before the statute of limitations runs.
+If you miss the deadline and try to file a lawsuit, the court will likely dismiss your entire case.

 Statutes of Limitations for Specific Types of Florida Personal Injury Cases